Brian Keating: Podcast and outreach

 Keating has hosted the Clarke Center Into the Impossible podcast since 2016.
 It takes its name from the second of Clarke's three laws: "The only way of discovering the limits of the possible is to venture a little way past them into the impossible."
-Each episode is a long-form conversation with nobel laureates, scientists, writers and other notable individuals such as Noam Chomsky, Eric Weinstein, Jill Tarter, Sara Seager, and nobel prize winners interviewed for his books, lasting around an hour.
-As of 2022 it has around 50,000 subscribers, and has hosted 11 Nobel Prize winners and two recipients of the Pulitzer Prize.
+Each episode is a long-form conversation with nobel laureates, scientists, writers and other notable individuals such as Stephen C. Meyer (an advocate of intelligent design), Noam Chomsky, Eric Weinstein, Jill Tarter, Sara Seager, and nobel prize winners interviewed for his books, lasting around an hour.
+As of 2022 it has hosted 11 Nobel Prize winners and two recipients of the Pulitzer Prize.
+It reached 200,000 subscribers in 2024.